awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/100_AWS_Resource_Optimization/Lab_Guide.md

 ![Images/CloudWatch05.png](Images/CloudWatch07.png)

 ## 2. Using Amazon EC2 Resource Optimization Recommendations<a name="resource_opt"></a>
-**NOTE**: In order to complete this step you need to have Amazon EC2 Resource Optimization enabled, you can do that going to the AWS Cost Explorer, Recommendations (left bar) section.
+**NOTE**: In order to complete this step you need to have Amazon EC2 Resource Optimization enabled, you can do that by going to AWS Cost Explorer, Recommendations (left bar) section.

-Amazon EC2 Resource Optimization offers right sizing recommendations in the AWS Cost Explorer without any additional cost.
+Amazon EC2 Resource Optimization offers right sizing recommendations in AWS Cost Explorer without any additional cost.
 These recommendations identify likely idle and underutilized instances across your accounts, regions and tags.
 To generate these recommendations, AWS analyzes your historical EC2 resource usage (using Amazon CloudWatch) and your existing reservation footprint to identify opportunities for cost savings (e.g., by terminating idle instances or downsizing active instances to lower-cost options within the same family/generation).

 1. Navigate to the **AWS Cost Explorer** page
 ![Images/ResourceOpt01.png](Images/ResourceOpt01.png)